 Common sense tells us that when the law instructs us to do something, it is not a suggestion but a requirement.
 Likewise, when the law instructs a federal agency to do something, it follows that the agency must also comply with statutory requirements.
-A recent lawsuit against the Environmental Protection Agency (EPA), however, alleges that the agency has for decades systematically failed to do just that, essentially ignoring a requirement under the Clean Air Act (CAA) to conduct ongoing employment impact analyses of its regulations.
+A recent lawsuit against the Environmental Protection Agency, however, alleges that the agency has for decades systematically failed to do just that, essentially ignoring a requirement under the Clean Air Act to conduct ongoing employment impact analyses of its regulations.

 In Murray Energy Corp. v.
-McCarthy,1 a group of energy companies are suing EPA for failing to comply with a section of the CAA that requires the agency to "conduct continuing evaluations of potential loss or shifts of employment" from the Act's regulations, administration, and enforcement.2 The energy company plaintiffs, who together employ over 7,200 coal industry workers, allege that EPA's "refusal to evaluate the impact [its] actions are having on the American coal industry and the hundreds of thousands of people it directly or indirectly employs, will irreparably harm Plaintiffs if allowed to continue unchecked."3 The employers seek an order compelling EPA to conduct the job analyses and enjoining the agency from promulgating new regulations impacting the coal industry until it does so.
+McCarthy,1 a group of energy companies is suing the EPA for failing to comply with a section of the CAAthat requires the agency to "conduct continuing evaluations of potential loss or shifts of employment" from the act's regu-lations, administration, and enforcement.2 The energy company plaintiffs, which together employ over 7,200 coal industry workers, allege that the EPA's "refusal to evaluate the impact [its] actions are having on the American coal industry and the hundreds of thousands of people it directly or indirectly employs, will irreparably harm plaintiffs if allowed to continue unchecked."3 The employers seek an order compelling the EPA to conduct the job analyses and enjoining the agency from promulgating new regulations impacting the coal industry until it does so.